-The opacity along a ray is represented as $\alpha = 1 - e^{-\tau \cdot l}$.
-Here, τ is the extinction coefficient and l is the thickness of the ray inside the tetrahedron.
-For the rendering of the 4D interval volumes, both the Δt and the Δz contribute to the thickness: $l = \Delta t \cdot \Delta z$.
+The opacity along the ray is $\alpha = 1 - e^{-\tau \cdot \Delta t \cdot \Delta z}$.
+It shows the opacity along a ray passing through any point P inside the constant tetrahedron depends on the constant Δt inside the tetrahedron and the Δz from the projection along the z-axis.

+Since the zero-thickness vertices in PT algorithm do not necessarily have zero Δt thickness, and the vertex with non-zero thickness in PT algorithm may have zero thickness of Δt , so we cannot directly multiply the Δt and the Δz at each vertex and then interpolate it inside the projected triangles.
+Actually, the bivariant function should be evaluated at each pixel.
+That means, we should multiply the interpolated Δt and the interpolated Δz for each pixel inside the projected triangles.
 We develop a modified implementation of the Shirley and Tuchman algorithm using the vertex and fragment programs to consider both the contributions of the Δt and the Δz .
 In the vertex program, we calculate the Δt and Δz for each vertex of the projected triangles, then their contributions to the opacity are multiplied in the fragment program for each pixel.